glycodynamics/Tutorial-PyMOL/README.md

 ```

 ## 2.4 Aligning Structures
-PyMOl can align one structure on anther and all the structures in name list panel on another.\
+PyMOL can align one structure on another and all the structures in the name list panel on another.\
 Action  →  Align  → to molecule\
-Command line allows you some better options. try:
+Command-line allows some more useful options to perform the alignment.
+Try:
 ```
 fetch 1qoh, type=pdb1
 fetch 2chb
 align 1qoh, 2chb
 ```
-now try following two alignemnt options one by one and analyze the difference between these three approaches:
+now try following two alignment options one by one and analyze the difference between these three approaches:
 ```
 cealign 1qoh, 2chb
 super 1qoh, 2chb